Efua Ghartey

 Efua Ghartey is a Ghanaian lawyer and current president of the Ghana Bar Association (GBA).
 She has more than 30 years of standing at the Bar and an extensive track record of service to the GBA.
 Ghartey made history by winning the Ghana Bar Association presidential elections held in Kumasi on Wednesday, 11 September 2024, becoming the first female president of the association.
-She is the wife of New Patriotic Party (NPP) Member of Parliament for Essikado-Ketan, Joe Ghartey.